cjbottaro/ctrl/README.md

 indentation wasn't pretty.

 Also, both Step and Flow do some funky stuff with bindings which changes `this` in the scope of a step.
-I didn't like that because (being a Rubyist), I use "classes" a lot.
-I want `this` to refer to the object I'm in so I can use "instances variables" and "instance methods".
+I didn't like that because, I use "classes" a lot.
+I want `this` to refer to the object
+I'm in so I can use "instances variables" and "instance methods".
 I know I can work around this with Flow and Step by using closures, but it didn't make for pretty code.